How does a weather risk monitor differ from a standard weather forecast tool?

 Interactive Visualization Modes

-Granular toggle switches let users flip between daily and hourly views to drill down into the specific timing of a forecasted weather event.
+Visualization modes allow users to quickly identify affected regions, ensuring faster decision-making.
+Granular toggle switches let users switch between daily and hourly views to assess the timing of a forecast and its expected duration.

 Weather Intelligence Built for Your Industry